Deadline Approaching for Illinois Dealer Bond Renewal

 Yes, every dealer that sells more than 5 vehicles in a 12-month period has to get a dealer bond in support of their license.
 The bond is a requirement aimed to protect your customers in case you try to defraud them.
 For those unclear with the definition of a surety bond, it’s important to learn more about it, so as to stay out of trouble.

-What is the deadline for the surety bond renewal?
+What is the deadline for the Illinois dealer bond renewal?

 You need to show proof that you have obtained the bond by December 31st.
 However, we always advise the dealers we work with to apply for the bond as early as possible.
 The end of the year is a busy time for everyone, which may delay processing times.
 Moreover, starting off early may give you a better chance of getting bonded at the lowest possible price.